pytorch/ignite/docs/source/engine.rst

 It is possible to resume the training from a checkpoint and approximately reproduce original run's behaviour.
 Using Ignite, this can be easily done using :class:`~ignite.handlers.checkpoint.Checkpoint` handler.
 Engine provides two methods to serialize and deserialize its internal state :meth:`~ignite.engine.engine.Engine.state_dict` and :meth:`~ignite.engine.engine.Engine.load_state_dict`.
-In addition to serializing model, optimizer, lr scheduler etc user can store the trainer and then resume the training.
+In addition to serializing model, optimizer, lr scheduler, metrics, etc., user can store the trainer and then resume the training.
 For example:

 .. code-block:: python